cube-js/cube/docs/Getting-started.md

 $ npm run dev
 ```

-Then open `http://localhost:4000` to see visualization examples.
+Then open `http://localhost:4000` in a browser to see visualization examples.
 This will open a Developer Playground app.
-You can change the metrics and dimensions of the example to use the schema you defined above, change the chart types, generate sample code out of it and more!
+You can change the metrics and
+dimensions of the example to use the schema you defined earlier, change the
+chart types, generate sample code and more!

-Cube.js Backend also provides [REST API](/rest-api) for accessing your data.
+Cube.js also provides a [REST API](/rest-api) for accessing your data
+programmatically.

 ### Cube.js Client Installation